Tia Mowry Reveals Whether She'd Join Real Housewives of Atlanta After Working With Kenya Moore

 "She told me some stories, you know, behind the scenes and I'm scared," Mowry revealed.
 "I'm scared to be on her show…It's intense!"

 Not to mention, Mowry has already tried her hand at reality TV.
-Between 2011 and 2013, Mowry starred alongside twin Tamera Mowry on Style Network's Tia & Tamera.
+Between 2011 and 2013, Mowry starred alongside twin Tamera Mowry-Housley on Style Network's Tia & Tamera.

 Also, as Mowry shared with Culiner and Sylvester, she is more interested in true crime documentaries.
 Specifically, she just finished Netflix's Don't F**k With Cats: Hunting an Internet Killer.